2. Installing Visual C# 2008

 - [1]: the new project

-- [2]: When the solution is run (F5 or Ctrl-F5), one of the projects is executed.
-This is the one designated by [2].
+- [2]: when the solution is executed using (F5 or Ctrl-F5), one of the projects is executed.
+This is called [2].

-A project can have multiple executable classes (containing a Main method).
-In this case, you must specify which class to run when the project is executed:
+A project can have several executable classes (containing a Main method).
+In this case, the class to be executed when the project is run must be specified:

 ![]() |